Supermassive Black Hole (song): Music video

 The single's accompanying music video shows the band playing in a small furniture shop, clad in masks.
 This is intercut with images of dancers in Zentai suits which are then unzipped at the end to reveal beings made of space.
 The video was directed by Floria Sigismondi, who has directed videos for alternative bands such as Marilyn Manson, the White Stripes, Interpol, Incubus and the Cure.
 Sigismondi described the video as replicating a recurring dream she has experienced, in which dancers wearing masks of their own faces or mirrors and full body suits fill a dark mirrored room.
 There are also flashes of a black circle, a depiction of a supermassive black hole.

 Release

-"Supermassive Black Hole" was the first single released from Black Holes and Revelations available on vinyl, CD, DVD, and digital download formats.
+"Supermassive Black Hole" was released 19 June 2006 on vinyl, CD, and DVD, with a digital download available a week before the release.
 It peaked at number four on the UK Singles Chart, making it their most popular single released in the UK to date.
 In the US, it was the third single to be released, on 23 April 2007.
 The single reached number six on the Billboard Alternative Songs chart, making it the eighth highest-charting Muse single in the US.